Designing

 The model is the easy part.
 Specifying behavior is the hard part.

-• Floor failures.
+1. Safety failures (Floor).
 Some output is technically broken or policy-violating.
 At scale, even a 0.1% failure rate becomes daily PR and legal exposure.

-• Ceiling drift.
+2. Quality drift (Ceiling).
 Without a benchmark for excellence, average quality regresses toward the mean of training data that's increasingly AI-generated itself.
 The feedback loop degrades.

-• Style mismatch.
+3. Context mismatch (Style).
 Generic output doesn't serve specific contexts.
 An excellent beauty video and an excellent enterprise demo share almost no surface features.

 This is what responsible AI looks like in practice: not a separate ethics review at the end, but a quality system woven into how content gets generated, evaluated, and shipped.